 Step 1 - Divide the total amount of all federal grants received for the building during the compliance period that did not already reduce the amount of the eligible basis (reported on line 1 of Form DTF-625-ATT) by the eligible basis on line 1 of this Form DTF-625-ATT.
-Express the result as a decimal carried out to at least four places.
+Express the result as a decimal rounded to the fourth decimal place.

 Note: If the eligible basis on line 1 of this Form DTF-625-ATT was increased by a percentage allowable under IRC section 42(d)(5)(C) (and reflected either in Part I, line 3b, of Form DTF-625, or in a separate statement issued to you by DHCR), then increase the total amount of all federal grants in Step 1 (above) by this percentage increase, and divide this amount by the eligible basis on line 1 of this Form DTF-625-ATT.

-For example, if the percentage increase is 130% and all federal grants total \$11,000, multiply \$11,000 by 1.3000 and divide the result (\$14,300) by the eligible basis on line 1.
+Example: If the percentage increase is 130% and all federal grants total \$11,000, multiply \$11,000 by 1.3000 and divide the result (\$14,300) by the eligible basis on line 1.